*Murphy Shepherd Series #1

-A riveting new story of heroism, heartache, and the power of love to heal all wounds.
+A riveting story of heroism, heartache, and the power of love to heal all wounds by bestselling author Charles Martin.

 Murphy Shepherd is a man with many secrets.
 He lives alone on an island, tending the grounds of a church with no parishioners, and he’s dedicated his life to rescuing those in peril.
 But as he mourns the loss of his mentor and friend, Murph himself may be more lost than he realizes.